ndmobilecomplab/ppd_sw/README.md

 it can be filled with any mp3 files that you desire.

 Note that you will need the following libs:
-Adafruit VS1043
-NS_Rainbow
-RTClib
-SdFat
+Adafruit VS1043, NS_Rainbow, RTClib, SdFat